cdungca/document-classifier/README.md

 # Document Classifier: Initial Report and Exploratory Data Analysis

 The aim of this study is to identify a model which will accurately predict the category of a specific document.
 Currently, the task of categorizing is done manually by a person upon uploading the document to the site.
-Automating this process will allow the person to focus more on strategic activities and this can also be used and scale for other document classification tasks.
+Automating this process will allow the person to focus more on strategic activities.
+This activity can also be used and scaled for other document classification tasks.

 The documents for classification are taken from the UN website, called [Policy Portal](https://policy.un.org).
 You can follow the analysis in the [Jupyter notebook](https://github.com/cdungca/document-classifier/blob/main/main.ipynb).